Payment Options - Graduate

 Some students receiving financial aid are selected for "verification."
 Additional information required for the verification process, such as W2s or other tax documents, should be supplied by the student to the Financial Planning Office in a timely fashion at the beginning of the semester in order to avoid late fees.

-Specific questions regarding financial aid/anticipated credits may be directed to the Financial Planning Office (704 406-4243); questions regarding charges, the online bill, or payments may be directed to the Business Office (704 406-4287).
+Specific questions regarding financial aid/anticipated credits may be directed to the Financial Planning Office (704 406-4243); questions regarding charges, the online bill, or payments may be directed to the Student Accounts Office (704 406-4287).

 May I charge my textbooks to my student account?

 Graduate students may charge textbooks to their student account during the first three weeks of the semester.
 Visit the GWU homepage (www.gardner-webb.edu) then select "Student Life" at the top of the page, subsequently clicking on "student services" and "Campus Shop."
 The "textbook central" section will provide instructions regarding online orders as well as return/refund policies.

 If a student has sufficient financial aid, textbooks ordered online will be charged against the excess credit, reducing any anticipated refund for the student.
 For other graduate students who ordered textbooks online, the payment will be due approximately four weeks after the first class meeting.

 I have excess financial aid.
 When may I expect my refund?